WEBSITE OF AUTHOR

 Welcome to my website.

 I am the author of the Sanyel series of action/adventure novels, an ongoing saga featuring an astute, highly skilled hunter/warrior and gifted shaman making her way in a male-dominated world.
-The e-book version of Sanyel, the first book in the series, is FREE at most major online book retailers (though Amazon makes it available free only in US), as is a Christmas short story, "A Gift for Joey," and a sci-fi/fantasy anthology, Wyrd Worlds II, which contains my short story, "The Diner."
+The e-book version of Sanyel, the first book in the series, is FREE at most major online book retailers except Amazon, as is a Christmas short story, "A Gift for Joey," and a sci-fi/fantasy anthology, Wyrd Worlds II, which contains my short story, "The Diner."
 You can check out my books here, and below you will find an overview of the Sanyel series.
 If you wish to purchase the books or get a copy of the free items, I’ve provided links (here) to a variety of retailers that carry the e-book and paperback versions.

 Among my books, you can also find Seven and One Tales for Young Readers, a collection of diverse children’s tales written to engage a young reader's imagination.